Resharp 1.0.3

 Performance

-RE# uses Automata-based matching with several optimizations: start-set inference, literal prefix scanning, and optional full DFA precompilation.
-RE# shares many optimizations with .NET's (and .NonBacktracking even shares some RE# techniques and strengths :^)) but RE# is designed from the ground up and returns a different kind of matches (leftmost-longest).
+RE# uses several optimizations: start-set inference, literal prefix scanning, and optional full DFA precompilation.
+RE# shares many optimizations with .NET's (and RegexOptions.NonBacktracking even shares some RE# techniques and strengths that many do not know of!) but RE# is designed from the ground up and returns a different kind of matches (leftmost-longest).

 On curated benchmarks from rebar (AMD Ryzen 7 5800X, .NET 10.0):

-For throughput-critical paths, use ValueMatches for zero-allocation matching and ResharpOptions.HighThroughputDefaults for more aggressive optimization.
+For critical paths, you can use ValueMatches for memory-pooled matching and ResharpOptions.HighThroughputDefaults for more aggressive optimization.

 Documentation